deadly/valorant-agent-yoinker/README.md

 - Install python3 from the [official site](https://www.python.org/).
 - Install the dependencies from the requirements.txt file.

+Now you have the project to use.
+Don't forget to read the license.

 # How to Use
 The program is very intuitive and all information will appear on the screen.